FunkinCrew/awesome-funkin-resources/README.md

 - [fnf-to-sm](https://github.com/Ashen-Haze/fnf-to-sm) - A fork of a [fork](https://github.com/KadeDev/fnf-to-sm) from the original [fnf-to-sm repository](https://github.com/shockdude/fnf-to-sm).
 Converts Funkin' .json charts to StepMania simfiles and vice versa.
   - Alternatively, using [version 1.7 of Kade Engine](https://github.com/KadeDev/Kade-Engine/releases/tag/1.7) also has a simfile to .json converter.
 - [SNIFF - SiIva Note Importer for FNF](https://github.com/PrincessMtH/SNIFF) - Tool to convert charts made in FL Studio to .json files usable in Friday Night Funkin'.
+- [SM-to-FNF-Dance-Double](https://github.com/tzheng22/SM-to-FNF-Dance-Double), an alternative to fnf-to-sm that supports BPM changes

 ## Modding
 - [GameBanana](https://gamebanana.com/games/8694) - GameBanana hosts a buncho damn mods and stuff